 If you’re ready to eat less sugar, simply reading nutrition labels is a good way to start.
 But the basic fact is there’s no “right” amount of sugar you should be consuming.

 Added sugar is packed into so many foods that you’d never really think about (case and point: ketchup).
 “We encourage people to read labels and count grams of sugar,” Gradney says.
 According to the Academy, there’s no hard and fast recommendation for daily intake, she adds.
-Good rule of thumb: “Always choose the option that has the least amount of sugar in it.
+The good rule of thumb: “Always choose the option that has the least amount of sugar in it.
 If you have juice or soda, choose water.”
 Choose whole fruits instead of drinking the juice—the sugar content is less concentrated and the fiber helps your body break it down more effectively.
 And choose whole foods to naturally limit the amount of sugar in your meals.
 “The more you stay away from processed foods, the better off you’ll be.”